gpestana/p2psec/decentralized_content_discovery_network/computation_verification.md

-## Protocol for computation checking in P2P networks
+## Protocol for computation verification in P2P networks

-A protocol for checking if peers in a p2p network are performing valid computations of a well known algorithm.
+A protocol for computation verification in a p2p network in which peers request and perform computation of a well known algorithm.
+The protocol is an implementation of a result verification scheme coupled with a reputation system, which helps to reduce the computation overhead of result verification.

 ### Context